-An entity affiliated with Apple Tree Partners beneficially owns a majority of the voting power of all outstanding shares of our common stock.
-As a result, we are a "controlled company" within the meaning of the corporate governance standards of Nasdaq.
-Under these rules, a "controlled company" may elect not to comply with certain corporate governance requirements, including:
+In addition, as of November 20, 2020, an entity affiliated with Apple Tree Partners beneficially owns 47.5% of the voting power of all outstanding shares of our common stock.
+This entity previously controlled a majority of the voting power of our common stock and, accordingly, we previously qualified as a "controlled company" within the meaning of the Nasdaq listing rules.
+As such, we were permitted to rely upon certain scaled governance requirements, although we elected not to do so.